-Our solution sensitively remodelled the existing loggia on the principle that less is more.
+Our solution sensitively remodelled the this space on the principle that less is more.
 It envisioned beautifully crafted inserts behind Hawksmoor’s screen, providing views of the quad beyond.
-These interventions would have altered the circulation route and preserved the feel and character of the historic setting.
+These interventions would alter the circulation route and preserve the feel and character of the historic setting.
 Further ‘tidying up’ through newly designed black oak and bronze bins, lamps, signs and barriers brought the whole composition together.

 Our proposal clarifies and enhances the existing entrance sequence to provide a welcoming, more accessible entrance to the college, commensurate with its status as the grandest classical composition in Oxford.

 Rather than disrupt the symmetry of the front quad with a new building, we have clarified the layer of non-original accretions in the colonnade with a series of beautifully crafted insets placed in the south range behind Hawksmoor’s magnificent screen.

 Light touch in the loggia